|Version No.||Date||Changes made by||Revision/review history|

 - Review of delegation arrangements to committees, sub-committees, staff and other local authorities or confirmation that such a review has taken place within the previous year;

-- Appointment of members, chairs and vice-chairs to existing committees;
+- Appointment of members to existing committees;

 - Appointment of any new committees in accordance with standing order 4 and appointment of its members, chair and vice-chair;